0

 About Active Ingredient Timelines

-4. How long does Retinol (or a Retinoid) take to reduce fine lines and wrinkles?
+1. How long does retinol (or a retinoid) take to reduce fine lines and wrinkles?

-You may notice smoother texture and improved clarity within 4–8 weeks, but visible collagen-boosting and wrinkle reduction take 3–6 months of consistent use.
+With consistent use you may notice smoother texture and improved clarity within 4–8 weeks, but visible collagen-boosting and wrinkle reduction take 3–6 months of consistent use.
+It also depends on the strength of your retinoid, how you introduce it, how often you use it, and how your skin responds.

-5. How quickly will Vitamin C fade pigmentation?
+2. How quickly will vitamin C fade pigmentation?

-You’ll likely see brighter tone and a “fresh glow” within 4–8 weeks, while stubborn dark spots or discolouration typically take 3–4 months to fade noticeably.
+With consistent use you’ll likely see brighter tone and a fresh glow within 3–8 weeks, while stubborn dark spots or discolouration can typically take 3–4 months to fade noticeably.

-BHA or Salicylic Acid treatments generally take 4–12 weeks to calm breakouts and regulate oil production.
-A temporary “purge” may occur before results stabilise.
+BHA or salicylic acid treatments can generally take 2–12 weeks to calm breakouts and regulate oil production.
+A temporary purge may occur before results stabilise.

-7. How long do Peptides take to show firmness or lift?
+4. How long do peptides take to show firmness or lift?

 Peptides work gradually.
-Expect initial hydration benefits within a few weeks, and visible firming within 3–6 months.
+Expect initial hydration benefits within a few weeks, and with consistent use, visible firming within 3–6 months.

 About Signs, Setbacks, and Consistency